guiyep/my-form-state/docs/README.md

 }
 ```

 ## Quick Example with React-Redux

 The library will initialize a `my-form-state` property in your store where all the forms will live.
 You can check the state at any given time using the redux tools.
 Any change in the redux state form will trigger update in the `useMyFormState` hook.

+Check <a href="/#/redux/get-started/README?id=my-form-library-redux-configuration">Getting Started Redux</a> for the Redux configuration

 ```js
 import React from 'react';